Announcing “Healing the Healers” retreats, a partnership of the Ilan-Lael Foundation and the San Diego County Medical Society.

 - Discussion group

 We plan to offer one retreat each month for the rest of the year.
-If a retreat is filled, please check back.
+If a retreat is filled, please add your name to our waiting list.
 We are adding new dates all the time.